sharkk2/sharkraft/README.md

-A sandbox game made with lwjgl
+A baaic sandbox game made with lwjgl

-*very poorly optimized with legacy opengl*

 ![gameplay](gameplay.png)